cozy/cozy-stack/doc/architecture.md

 --------

 The cozy stack came with several services.
-They run on the server, inside the golang processus and have an HTTP interface.
+They run on the server, inside the golang process and have an HTTP interface.

 ### Authentication `/auth`